danielabar/meblog/src/markdown/activerecord-dependent-options.md

 </pre>
 </details>

-Test log summary:
+**Test log summary**

 * Calling `destroy!` an author has the same effect as it did in [Scenario 3](../activerecord-dependent-options/#3-has-many-delete-all), in that it first directly removes all of the author's books via SQL DELETE, then calls the author's `before_destroy` callback, then removes the author from the database.
 * Calling `delete` on an author with books fails on a foreign key constraint.
 * Calling `destroy` on a book belonging to an author that only has that one book removes both the book and its associated author from the database.
-* Calling `destroy` on a book belonging to an author that has other books is the most interesting case - it removes the book from the database, then finds the author, then finds all the other books belonging to this author and removes those as well.
+* Calling `destroy` on a book belonging to an author that has other books is the most interesting case - it removes the book from the database, then finds the author, then finds all the other books belonging to this author and removes those as well, then finally, it removes the author.
 * Calling `delete` on a book removes just that book.

 I wouldn't use this combination as it can produce a surprising result when calling `book.destroy` on a book that belongs to an author that also has other books.
 It ends up removing not just that book but all the other books written by this author.
 It's a kind of cascade but starting from a child, going up to the parent, then back down to other children.